 Canada Emergency Commercial Rent Assistance: The federal, provincial, and territorial governments have come to an agreement to implement a rental assistance program for small businesses.
-Under the CECRA, commercial property owners will be eligible for forgivable Ioans to cover 50% of April - August 2020 rent payable by eligible small business tenants.
+Under the CECRA, commercial property owners will be eligible for forgivable loans to cover 50% of April - September 2020 rent payable by eligible small business tenants.
 The loans will be forgiven if the property owner reduces the tenant's rent by at least 75% under a rent forgiveness agreement, which must include a commitment not to evict the tenant while the agreement is in place.
 The tenant would be responsible for the remainder of the rent, up to 25%.
 Property owners are eligible for the program if they: (i) own property that generates rental revenue, and on which the impacted tenants are located; (ii) declared rental income on their tax return for 2018 and/or 2019; and (iii) have a mortgage loan secured by the impacted property.
-Tenants are eligible for the program if they: (i) pay no more than \$50,000 per month in rent; (ii) generate no more than \$20 million in gross annual revenue, calculated on a consolidated basis; and (ii) have temporarily ceased operations or have experienced at least a 70% decline in pre-COVID-19 revenues, when compared to the same month in 2019 or the average revenues earned in January and February of 2020.
+Tenants are eligible for the program if they: (i) pay no more than CAD\$50,000 per month in rent; (ii) generate no more than CAD\$20 million in gross annual revenue, calculated on a consolidated basis; and (iii) have temporarily ceased operations or have experienced at least a 70% decline in pre-COVID-19 revenues, when compared to the same month in 2019 or the average revenues earned in January and February of 2020.
 The support will also be available to non-profit and charitable organizations.
 Applications will be accepted through the Canada Mortgage and Housing Corporation website beginning on May 25, 2020.
 The federal government has also announced that it will create an alternative mechanism for property owners who do not have a mortgage.
+The deadline to submit a new application is October 30, 2020.